bow/crimson/README.md

 ### As a Python library function

-Generally, the function to import is located at `crimson.{program_name}.parser`.
+The specific function to import is generally located at `crimson.{tool_name}.parser`.
 For example, to use the `picard` parser in your script, you can do:

 ```python